Phase 2 Environmental Screening Level

 Regional Screening Levels (RSLs) & Soil

 RSLs are not legally enforceable standards.
-Instead, they are considerable guidelines to determine if potential risks are in association with soil contamination and help decide upon the necessity of further evaluation.
+Instead, they are considerable guidelines to determine if potential risks are associated with soil contamination and help decide upon the necessity of further evaluation.
 Thus, they are considerable Phase 2 Environmental Screening Level Numbers in modern applications.

 Maximum Contaminant Levels (MCLs) & Groundwater